smartlook/smartlook.github.io/_docs/sdk/sdk-installation-guide.md

-## To start please select your mobile OS:
+## For installation details, first select your mobile OS:

 |    Android   | iOS |